echewisi/task_management_app/README.md

 6. run server:
     python manage.py runserver

+7. if you want to take a look at the django administartion table run the command: py manage.py createsuperuser. fill in credentials and headover to http://localhost:8000/admin in your webbrowser

 ## note:
 if email doesnt seem to work:
 replace `EMAIL_HOST_USER` with your own email and `EMAIL_HOST_PASSWORD` with the passwords generated in your google account for third party apps